Eigenforms and graphs of Hecke operators with wild ramification: The case

 By standard linear algebra,

 Since $\dim\im A+\dim\ker A=|\Gamma_1|$, this gives

 Plugging this in the above expression for $\dim_\lambda\Gamma$ finishes the proof. \end{proof}

 \begin{remark} {\rm Note that the position of $\dim_\lambda\Gamma$ between the bounds in Theorem \ref{t:eigenforms_for_graphs_with_decomposition} depends only on the intersection of $\im(M-\lambda)$ and $\im A$.
 Indeed, assume that the dimensions of these spaces are known.
-If their intersection has the minimal possible dimension , then $\dim_\lambda\Gamma$ equals the lower bound.
+If their intersection has the minimal possible dimension, then $\dim_\lambda\Gamma$ equals the lower bound.
 If the intersection dimension has the maximal possible dimension, then the upper bound is attained.
-Because the minimal intersection represents the generic case for arbitrary two linear maps with known ranks, we conjecture that the lower bound is always attained for graphs of Hecke operators.
-However, we currently lack sufficient computational evidence to verify this. } \end{remark} \begin{corollary} Keep the assumptions of Theorem \ref{t:eigenforms_for_graphs_with_decomposition}.
+Because the minimal intersection represents the generic case for arbitrary two linear maps with known ranks, it is reasonable to conjecture that the lower bound is always attained for graphs of Hecke operators.
+All computations in our paper and \cite{AB24} support this conjecture; however, we would love to get more computational evidence before putting faith in it. } \end{remark} \begin{corollary} Keep the assumptions of Theorem \ref{t:eigenforms_for_graphs_with_decomposition}.
 Then, for all but finitely many $\lambda$,

 \end{corollary} \begin{proof} Since $|\Gamma'|$ is finite, its adjacency matrix has finitely many eigenvalues.
 We have $\dim_\lambda \Gamma'=0$ for any $\lambda$ not equal to any of them, in which case Theorem \ref{t:eigenforms_for_graphs_with_decomposition} gives the desired equality. \end{proof}